Microsoft Office Certification

 - Gain recognition among peers and employers giving you a distinct edge in the competitive job market.

 There is no fee to take the exam.
 Eastern Iowa Community Colleges (EICC), in partnership with Microsoft, Certiport and the State of Iowa, is offering no-cost vouchers to individuals seeking Microsoft Office Specialist Certification.
 There is no requirement to pass any exam, and there is opportunity to retake exams.
 Individuals may use more than one voucher to pursue certification in more than one Microsoft Office application.
-Free vouchers are available for both 2010 and 2013 versions of MS Office Word, Excel, PowerPoint and Access.
+Free vouchers are available for 2010, 2013 and 2016 versions of MS Office Word, Excel, PowerPoint and Access.
 Free vouchers may also be used to retake exams.
 Voucher quantities are limited.

 International Data Corporation (IDC) examined 14.6 million job postings between April and September 2013 from 25,000 job boards and staffing companies' corporate Web sites.
 The most required skills across all occupations include oral and written communication skills, attention to detail, customer service focus, organizational skills, and problem-solving skills.
 It is notable that the only software package called out within the top 20 skills across all occupations is Microsoft Office: Microsoft Office is number 2 on the list of most required skills.
 In addition MOS certification validates job posting requirements such as “Must be PC proficient and able to thrive in a fast-paced setting” or “Must have strong experience with Microsoft Excel, Access & Word.”